PYSTON7/MY-ROUTINE/README.md

-# MY ROUTINE PLANNER
+## MY ROUTINE PLANNER
-Routine Planner is a web application that helps users organize morning, afternoon, and evening activities using JavaScript constructors and prototypes.
+# Description
+My Routine Planner, Address Book & Places You've Been is a JavaScript-based web application that helps users organize their daily life.
+It allows users to add and manage daily routines, store contact information, and track places they have visited.
+The project uses constructors, prototypes, and object-oriented JavaScript to manage data, while keeping business logic separate from the user interface.
+Users can add, view, and delete items, as well as view detailed information through an interactive UI.
-# AUTHOR
+# Author
 Pyston Patrick
-# Description
-My Routine Planner is a simple JavaScript application that helps users organize their daily activities into morning, afternoon, and evening routines.
-Users can add activities, mark them as complete, and delete them when no longer needed.
 # Features
 - Add activities with time of day (morning, afternoon, evening)
 - Store activities as JavaScript objects